What Is Common Stock?

 However, preferred stock owners have priority when it comes to receiving a share of company profits.

 Dividend yields of preferred stocks are calculated as the dollar amount of the dividend over the stock price from a specific point in time when the stock starts trading.
-This differs from common stock, where the dividend (if one is paid) is declared by the board of directors but not guaranteed.
+This differs from common stocks, where the dividend (if one is paid) is declared by the board of directors but not guaranteed.

 During the liquidation of a company, preferred stockholders have a greater claim over any remaining company assets or earnings.